 Elemental Nutrition Demented is a pre-workout supplement that provides real results without the use of DMAA.
 It is a legal alternative that offers a powerful boost of energy, focus, and endurance, making it an excellent option for athletes and fitness enthusiasts looking for a pre-workout that delivers results without compromising on safety.

 Caffeine is the most obvious alternative to DMAA.
-It is the gold standard for stimulants and ergogenic ingredients used in pre workout supplements.
-Pretty much every stimulant based pre workout contains caffeine in one form or another, and there's good reason for this.
-Caffeine is an extremely well-studied ingredient that has strong scientific backing for its use in sport and bodybuilding.
+It is the gold standard for stimulants and ergogenic ingredients used in pre-workout supplements.
+Pretty much every stimulant-based pre-workout contains caffeine in one form or another, and there's a good reason for this.
+Caffeine is an extremely well-studied ingredient that has strong scientific backing for its use in sports and bodybuilding.
 There is evidence to suggest that caffeine has benefits for mental performance, endurance, strength, recovery, and fat loss.
-All of which has been outlined in detail in our "Caffeine" article.
+All of this has been outlined in detail in our Caffeine article.
 Stimulants can come and go over time, but in this writer's opinion, caffeine is not going anywhere anytime soon.

 Hordenine is another naturally occurring stimulant found in barley and Citrus aurantium.
 Much like PEA, hordenine has the ability to increase noradrenalin levels after ingestion (Bloomer et al, 2009).
 However, unlike PEA, its effects are much longer lived, reaching a peak at 90 minutes.